Lossy Compression via Sparse Linear Regression: Performance under Minimum-distance Encoding: Introduction

-For an i.i.d Gaussian source distributed as $\mc{N}(0,\sigma^2)$, the rate-distortion function $R^*(D)$ -- the minimum rate for which the distortion can be bounded by $D$ with high-probability -- is given by \cite{CoverThomas} \be R^*(D) = \min_{p_{\hat{S}|S}: E(S-\hat{S})^2 \leq D} I(S;\hat{S}) = \frac{1}{2} \log \frac{\sigma^2}{D} \ \text{nats/sample}. \ee This rate can be achieved through Shannon-style random codebook selection: pick each codeword independently as an i.i.d Gaussian random vector distributed as $\mc{N}(0, \sigma^2-D)$.
+\ee This rate can be achieved through Shannon-style random codebook selection: pick each codeword independently as an i.i.d Gaussian random vector distributed as $\mc{N}(0, \sigma^2-D)$.
 Both the storage and encoding complexities of such a codebook grow exponentially with block length.
-Lattice-based codes for lossy compression have been widely studied, e.g \cite{EyForney93,Zamir02} and have a compact representation, i.e., low storage complexity.
+Lattice-based codes for lossy compression have been widely studied (e.g \cite{EyForney93,Zamir02}), and have a compact representation, i.e., low storage complexity.
 There are computationally efficient quantizers for certain classes of lattice codes, but the high-dimensional lattices needed to approach the rate-distortion bound have exponential encoding complexity \cite{Zamir02}.
 We also note that for sources with finite alphabet, various coding techniques have been proposed recently to approach the rate-distortion bound with computationally feasible encoding and decoding \cite{GuptaVerduWeiss,KontGioran,JalaliWeiss, GuptaVerdu09, WainManeva10,polarrd}.

 Sparse regression codes for lossy compression were first considered in \cite{KontSPARC} where some preliminary results were presented.
 In this paper, we analyze the performance of these codes under optimal (minimum-distance) encoding.
-The main contributions are the following. \begin{itemize} \item We obtain an achievable SPARC rate-distortion function and error exponent for compression of ergodic sources (with known first and second moments) under the squared-error distortion criterion.
+The main contributions are the following. \begin{itemize} \item[-] We obtain an achievable SPARC rate-distortion function and error exponent for compression of ergodic sources (with known first and second moments) under the squared-error distortion criterion.

-\item For the special case of compressing i.i.d Gaussian sources, our results show that SPARCs achieve the optimal squared-error distortion with the optimal error-exponent for all rates above a specified value (approximately $0.797$ nats or $1.15$ bits per sample).\footnote{Below this rate, the achieved distortion is higher than the optimal value; however, we think that this is due to a limitation of the proof technique.
+\item[-] For the special case of compressing i.i.d Gaussian sources, our results imply that SPARCs achieve the optimal squared-error distortion with the optimal error exponent for all rates above a specified value (approximately $0.797$ nats or $1.15$ bits per sample).\footnote{Below this rate, the achieved distortion is higher than the optimal value; however, we think that this is due to a limitation of the proof technique.
 We conjecture that SPARCs achieve the optimal rate-distortion trade-off for all rates with minimum-distance encoding.}